FIS Alpine World Ski Championships 1939

 The FIS Alpine World Ski Championships 1939 in alpine skiing were the ninth edition of the competition, organized by the International Ski Federation (FIS), and were held 12–15 February in Kasprowy Wierch in the Western Tatras, south of Zakopane, Poland.
-Due to World War II, there would be a nine year hiatus of the official competition until the 1948 Winter Olympics.
+Due to World War II, there would be a nine-year hiatus of the official competition until the 1948 Winter Olympics.

-Josef Jennewein, Wilhelm Walch and Helga Gödl were Austrians but after the Anschluss in 1938 they were citizen of Nazi-Germany.
+Josef Jennewein, Wilhelm Walch and Helga Gödl were Austrians but after the Anschluss in 1938 they were citizen of 1935-Germany.
 Their medals cache continue to be counted for Germany.
 Hellmuth Lantschner also was an Austrian but he had changed to Germany in 1935 and competed under the German Ski Federation after that time.